-Can avocados be frozen?
+Can you freeze avocados?
 We thought you’d never ask.
 Ripe avocados spoil quickly, but they will keep for much longer in the freezer.
-We’ll show you the best ways to freeze avocados halved, or as purée.
+We’ll show you the best ways to freeze avocados halved or as purée.

 It happens more often than you like to admit: you could swear your avocado is in the perfect state of ripeness, but the next time you turn around, it’s covered in brown spots.
-Luckily, avocados can be frozen.
+But luckily, avocados can be frozen.

 Plus, by having a reserve supply of frozen avocados, you can rest assured that you will never have to endure an avocado craving that goes unsatisfied.
 What is more tragic than needing some guac to go with your tacos, but all the avocados in the supermarket are unripe?

 But even though we love them, it’s important to remember to consume avocados only in moderation.
-The high water consumption involved in growing them, as well as the long and energy-guzzling transport in air-conditioned ships that is required to bring them to your local supermarket, has quite a negative impact on our environment.
-Therefore, we have a responsibility to treat avocados as precious, and make sure the ones that we buy don’t go to waste.
+The high water consumption involved in growing them, as well as the long and energy-guzzling transport in air-conditioned ships that are required to bring them to your local supermarket, hurts our environment.
+Therefore, we have a responsibility to treat avocados as precious and make sure the ones that we buy don’t go to waste.

 When Can Avocados Be Frozen?

 Before you freeze an avocado, make sure that it is ripe.
 To test that, press gently with the pad of your finger on the outside of the fruit.
 If it yields, you’ll know that it is ready to eat.
 But the fruit should still feel firm and offer some resistance.
 Avocados that feel very soft are overripe.

 If the avocado is still rock solid, it isn’t ready yet.
 In this case, wrap it in newspaper and store it at room temperature.
 To help your avocado ripen more quickly, place it in a paper bag with an apple.
 Apples contain the ripening gas ethylene, which helps other fruits ripen faster.
 After two or three days, the avocados can be frozen.